From humble beginnings 150 years ago on a piece of high ground that is now the

 Serving as the health care center for East Texas, Tyler is home to some of medicine's most advanced care.
 Tyler has four hospitals including a Level I trauma center.
 The medical community also offers a wide range of support services including nursing agencies, in-home health services, medical equipment providers, volunteer health organizations and support groups.

 Recreational activities abound in and around Tyler.
 We are surrounded by 25 prime sporting lakes offering wonderful opportunities for fishing and boating.
-Golf enthusiasts will find eight clubs in the immediate area, providing a delightful mix of private and public courses.
+Golf enthusiasts will find a variety clubs in the immediate area, providing a delightful mix of private and public courses.
 City of Tyler also offers 25 city parks, with playgrounds, athletic fields, walking and bicycle trails, and many more perks.
 Finally, Tyler State Park offers families 985 acres of woods around a beautiful spring-fed lake.
 You can boat, swim, picnic, or pitch a tent.

 SPORTyler, a not-for-profit organization is dedicated to promoting amateur sports and public recreational activities in the Tyler area.